 BayCare is proud to be part of the communities we serve throughout West Central Florida.
-For several months, we have been working in good faith with Florida Blue to establish a new, fair network agreement that will protect patients’ ability to continue choosing BayCare physicians, hospitals and other facilities and services for their care.
+For several months, we have been working in good faith with United Healthcare to establish new, fair network agreements that will protect patients’ ability to continue choosing BayCare physicians, services and facilities for their care.

 - Nothing changes today.
 Keep all your scheduled appointments and procedures with BayCare, and don’t delay routine health screenings, procedures or tests important to your health.

-- Call Florida Blue at the number on the back of your insurance card and let them know you want to keep access to BayCare physicians and facilities you know and trust.
+- Call United Healthcare at the number on the back of your insurance card and let them know you want to keep access to BayCare physicians, services and facilities you know and trust.

-- If you receive your insurance through your employer, talk to your Human Resources or Benefits Department and urge them to contact Florida Blue.
+- If you receive your insurance through your employer, talk to your Human Resources or Benefits Department and urge them to contact United Healthcare.

 - BayCare will keep you informed throughout the process.
-If Florida Blue does not agree to a new, fair agreement, we’ll let you know.
+If United Healthcare does not agree to a new, fair agreement, we’ll let you know.

 Frequently Asked Questions